MSTN: A Lightweight and Fast Model for General TimeSeries Analysis: Methodology

-Forward Process.
-The input $X \in \mathbb{R}^{B \times T \times D}$ is processed through dual complementary pathways that operate simultaneously.
-The CNN pathway captures local temporal patterns while the Transformer pathway models global dependencies or BiLSTM models sequential intelligence, with their outputs fused through sophisticated gated mechanisms for enhanced representation learning.
-To capture multi-scale temporal variations in length-$T$ time series with $D$ variates organized as $X_{1D} \in \mathbb{R}^{B \times T \times D}$, the architecture processes inputs through two parallel pathways with convolutional pathway and sequence modeling (Transformer or BiLSTM pathway).

-The convolutional pathway captures fine-grained, short-term temporal patterns through hierarchical feature learning.
-The input undergoes successive 1D convolutions to extract multi-scale features, expanding the feature dimension while preserving temporal resolution, followed by refinement of the representations.
-To aggregate these temporal features into a compact representation, we apply global average pooling across the entire sequence:

-where each of the 64 feature channels is summarized by its average activation over time through temporal pooling.
-The $\text{Conv1D}_{k}$ convolutional layers employ a hierarchical design where the first layer with kernel size $k=7$ extracts basic temporal patterns, and the second layer with kernel size $k=5$ learns combinations of these patterns into more complex features, with padding to maintain temporal dimensions, and batch normalization stabilizes training.
+Forward Process: The input $X \in \mathbb{R}^{B \times L \times C}$ is processed through dual complementary branches that operate simultaneously.
+The CNN captures local temporal patterns, while the sequence modeling (implemented as either a Transformer or a BiLSTM) captures long-range temporal dependencies.
+Their outputs are fused through a sophisticated gating and attention mechanism for enhanced representation learning.
+The input undergoes successive $\text{Conv1D}$ operations to extract multi-scale temporal features, progressively adjusting the feature dimensionality while preserving temporal resolution.
+The $\text{Conv1D}_{k}$ convolutional layers employ a hierarchical design in which the first layer with kernel size $k=7$ extracts basic temporal patterns, and the second layer with kernel size $k=5$ learns combinations of these patterns into more complex features, with padding to maintain temporal dimensions, and batch normalization stabilizes training.
+To aggregate these temporal features into a compact representation, we apply global average pooling across the entire sequence, where $X^{\top} \in \mathbb{R}^{B \times C \times L}$ denotes the channel-first representation obtained by transposing the input along the temporal and variable dimensions.

-We empirically validate two complementary sequence modeling approaches: MSTN-Transformer and MSTN-BiLSTM.
-Features from both pathways are elegantly concatenated, uniting the CNN's local precision with either Transformer or BiLSTM, to capture long-range temporal dependencies.
-When using Transformer: The architecture captures long-range dependencies through a multi-layer transformer encoder.
-The input is processed through self-attention mechanisms where each of the T time steps maintains a 64-dimensional representation enriched with global contextual information.
-To consolidate these temporal representations, we apply sequence mean pooling across the time dimension: